What’s the lowdown on the COVID vaccine?

 Changes to your cycle because of the factors above would last longer than two to three cycles.
 They should not be attributed to the vaccine side-effects and if symptoms persist these should be investigated, so please see your GP.

 It’s important to remember all forms of hormonal contraception and some non-hormonal such as the copper coil (IUD) can impact your periods.
-Take a look at our contraception pages and reviews to see what other users of each method have experienced.
+Take a look at our contraception pages and reviews to see what other users of each method have experienced, or take our contraception quiz to see which form of contraception is recommended best for you.
 Pregnancy is also a reason for periods to change and stop altogether so consider doing a pregnancy test as no contraceptive method is 100% effective.

 When should I be worried about irregular periods?